 \section{Conclusions}

-We numerically investigate the exchange of protoplanetary disk material within star clusters using \texttt{Nemesis}.
-Two star clusters are modelled, with each considering five sets of initial conditions for a total of ten runs.
+We numerically investigated the exchange of protoplanetary disc material within star clusters using \texttt{Nemesis}.
+We modelled two star clusters, with each considering five sets of initial conditions for a total of ten runs.
 Clusters contain $150$ stars and approximately $145$ planetary systems.
 One model adopts a virialised Plummer configuration (NGC 1333p), representative of slightly evolved systems, while the other assumes a sub-virial, substructured morphology (NGC 1333f) akin to observed young star-forming regions.
 The latter is more dynamically active.

 The main results are: \begin{itemize} \item Captured asteroids are dynamically hotter than native ones (figure \ref{Fig:Heatmap_NGC1333f}).
-The same follows for planets (figure \ref{Fig:CaptPlanets_NGC1333f}). \item Clusters with more dynamical interactions produce a greater number of interstellar objects and exchanged material, particularly around massive stars (figure \ref{Fig:AstFate_SpectralTypes_NGC1333f}). \item Bodies on wide orbits ($a>200$ au) are difficult to produce without external perturbations.
-External perturbations can seed long-term dynamical instabilities, allowing the scatter of objects outwards or may directly inject bodies onto wide orbits. \item Stellar encounters in cluster environments lead to extreme trans-Neptunian object analogues, with the sub-virial, initially fractal configuration being more efficient than virialised Plummer models.
-In the former configuration, a substantial proportion of the extreme trans-Neptunian analogue objects have been captured, whereas in the latter, they are predominantly native (figure \ref{Fig:Heatmap_NGC1333f}). \item The low Oort Cloud formation rate around Solar-like stars while still embedded in the cluster argues against the idea that the Oort Cloud has a predominantly captured asteroid population. \end{itemize}
+The same holds for planets (figure \ref{Fig:CaptPlanets_NGC1333f}). \item Clusters with more dynamical interactions produce larger numbers of interstellar objects and exchanged material, particularly around massive stars (figure \ref{Fig:AstFate_SpectralTypes_NGC1333f}). \item Bodies on wide orbits ($a>200$ au) are difficult to produce without external perturbations.
+External perturbations can seed long-term dynamical instabilities, allowing objects to scatter outwards, or can directly inject bodies onto wide orbits. \item Stellar encounters in cluster environments produce extreme trans-Neptunian object analogues, with the sub-virial, initially fractal configuration being more efficient than virialised Plummer models.
+In the former configuration, captured objects make up a substantial proportion of the extreme trans-Neptunian population, whereas in the latter, the population is predominantly native (figure \ref{Fig:Heatmap_NGC1333f}). \item The low Oort Cloud formation rate around Solar-like stars while still embedded in the cluster argues against the idea that the Oort Cloud has a predominantly captured asteroid population. \end{itemize}